Distributed Computing in the Asynchronous LOCAL model: Introduction

-\begin{corollary} Let $(L,\cF)$ be an LCL task.
-Assume that, in the \local\/ model, $(L,\cF)$ can be solved in $t(N)$ rounds in symmetric $n$-node graphs whenever the processes are initially aware of an upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$.
-Then, in the \dcpld\/ model, $(L,\cF)$ can be solved in at most $3\, t(N^2)$ rounds in symmetric $n$-node graphs whenever the processes are initially aware of an upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$. \end{corollary}
+\begin{theorem} Let $(L,\cF)$ be an LCL task.
+Assume that, in the \local\/ model, $(L,\cF)$ can be solved by a deterministic algorithm in $t(N)$ rounds in symmetric $n$-node graphs whenever the processes are initially aware of an upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$.
+Then, in the \dcpld\/ model, $(L,\cF)$ can be solved by a deterministic algorithm in at most $3\, t(N^2)$ rounds in symmetric $n$-node graphs whenever the processes are initially aware of the upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$. \end{theorem}

-In particular, 3-coloring the $n$-node ring whose processes are given the initial knowledge of $n$ and that identifiers are in the range $[1,n]$, and where processes are sharing a consistent notion of clockwise and counterclockwise directions, can be solved in $\frac32\log^*n+O(1)$ rounds in the \dcpld\/ model.
-The algorithm in~\cite{CDFRR17} performs in $\frac12\log^*n+O(1)$ rounds, but it is specific to 3-coloring the ring, while our approach is generic, and applies to all LCL tasks.
+In particular, a consequence of this theorem is that 3-coloring the $n$-node ring whose processes are given the initial knowledge of $n$ and that identifiers are in the range $[1,n]$, and where processes are sharing a consistent notion of clockwise and counterclockwise directions, can be solved in $\frac32\log^*n+O(1)$ rounds in the \dcpld\/ model.
+The algorithm in~\cite{CDFRR17} performs in $\frac12\log^*n+O(1)$ rounds, but it is specific to 3-coloring the ring, while our theorem is generic, i.e., it applies to all LCL tasks.